asriva32/Templates/README.md

 # Templates
-Templates I use for competitive programming
+Templates I use for competitive programming, written in C++